adammharris/diaryx-site/src/content/diaryx/diaryx-site.md

 ![Diaryx banner](diaryx-banner.png)

 ## Writing connects you to others.
-And yourself.
+And to yourself.

 Diaryx is a simple way to share and organize your writing by focusing on _who you're writing it for_.
 It's a writing format and a growing set of tools.